mark-notreal/stripy-heifer/README.md

 If you just want to try the running product, check out <https://stripy-heifer-web.herokuapp.com/>.
 The Web client there is bound to a hosted API (<https://stripy-heifer-api.herokuapp.com/>) connected to my developer account.

+The most meaningful feedback (friction log, suggestions for improvement) are captured in [Suggestions for improvement](suggestions-for-improvement.md) and [Progress log](progress-log.md)

 ## About Stripy Heifer

 Stripy Heifer is a fictional non-profit intended to demonstrate the usage of Stripe payment APIs.
 Stripy Heifer is a crowdsourced initiative, allowing some users to create donation opportunities in their local currency, and other users to fulfill those donation opportunities.